CrystalTechSAS/jcrystal_documentation/installation/key.md

     - Pressing `CMD + 6`.

         or
-    - Pressing the jCrystal icon.
+    - Pressing the jCrystal icon. //TODO: Imagen
 5. Refresh your project (`F5`).
 6. Run your server by clicking on your project and selecting `Run As > App Engine`.
 7. Go to _http://localhost:8080/api/demo/helloworld_ you should see this: